-The game takes place in a world made of paper and is based on a single character mission to find a unique message in order to complete the game.
-Throughout the journey, you must battle with small enemies that try to prevent your quest.
+The game takes place in a world made of paper and is based on a single character mission, to find a unique message in order to complete the game.
+Throughout the journey, you must battle with small enemies who try to impede your quest.

-Because of the setting and gameplay, Media Molecule wanted the music to have a heavy folk influence.
-It needed to feel unique, naive, and to sound like it was created by the inhabitants of this little world.
-For this reason we took a different approach to the pitch.
-Before we even started composing, we built instruments entirely from paper.
-We wanted to challenge ourselves with this brief and see if we could create something that truly felt like it was apart of that world.
+Considering the setting and gameplay, Media Molecule wanted the music to have a heavy folk influence.
+It needed to feel unique, naive, and as if it were created by the inhabitants of this little world.
+For this reason, we took a different approach.
+Before we even began composing, we built instruments entirely from paper.
+We wanted to challenge ourselves with this pitch and see if we could create something that truly felt like it was a part of that world.

-Every track needs a foundation, so we started building drums for the first instrument in our little paper orchestra.
-We tested hundreds of different kinds of paper to find the exact right feel.
-From unearthing rare handmade Japanese rice paper, to regular A4.
-We tried it all.
+Every track needs a foundation, so we started building drums as the first instrument in our little paper orchestra.
+We tested hundreds of different types of paper to find the exact right feel.
+From unearthing rare handmade Japanese rice paper, to regular A4, we tried it all.
 After extensive testing, we ended up constructing the drums with cardboard, glue, and paper. https://vimeo.com/1122094444

-Once our drums were set, we eventually began building string instruments using minimal amounts of wood solely for structure.
-We even went across the world to assemble a group of people to help us craft instruments with authentic sound.
-Among them, an old percussion instructor from Brazil, and a Peruvian shaman.
-Both experts in building their own instruments with natural materials.
-They advised and coached us throughout the entire process.
-At the end of it all, we had over a dozen drums, strings, and horn instruments to begin composing with.
+Once our drums were set, we began building string instruments using minimal amounts of wood solely for structure.
+We even travelled across the world to assemble a team to help us craft instruments with authentic sound, including a seasoned percussion instructor from Brazil, and a Peruvian shaman.
+Both are experts in building instruments from natural materials.
+They advised and coached us throughout the entire process, and at the end of it all, we had over a dozen drums, strings, and horn instruments to begin composing with.

 The following process was incredibly experimental.
 We tested all of our instruments extensively in the studio until they felt just right.
 Using different microphone and recording techniques, we were able to get an incredible range of sounds.
 These techniques made our paper drums sound like they were hundreds of times the size.
 This gave us even more potential for sounds than we ever could have predicted.